Rasuwa District: Tourism

-Rasuwa is rich in natural resources claimed by the Government of Nepal Department of Mines & GeologyLangtang mountain range stands to the north of Rasuwa.
+Rasuwa is rich in natural resources claimed by the Government of Nepal Department of Mines & Geology.
+The Langtang mountain range stands to the north of Rasuwa.
 The northern parts of the area largely fall within the boundaries of Langtang National Park.
-Gosainkunda Lake, Ganja La Pass, and Tamang village in Bridim are the major highlights of Rasuwa for tourism.
+Gosainkunda Lake, Ganja La Pass, and Tamang village in Bridim are the most prominent attractions of Rasuwa for tourists.
 The Gosainkunda Lake, also known as "Frozen Lake", is a mountain lake in the Langtang region.
 There are about 108 kundas (lakes) in this area.
 Saraswati Kund, Bhairab Kund, Surya Kund and Gosainkund are most important ones.

-Langtang valley is another attraction in Rasuwa which is aptly called the valley of glaciers; mountains rise soaring toward the sky.
-The valley offers pine forest, swift mountain streams, rugged rock and snow-capped peaks, grassy down and meadows strewn with daisies and wild animals.